 Adelaide University Chamber Orchestra (1988) GMD

 Flinders University Choral Society (1986) MD

 - Honorary Research Fellow, School of Arts & Humanities, Swansea University (2008-14)

 - Tutor at City Literary Institute, London (2000-02)

 - Lecturer in Musicology at Colchester Institute (1996-99)

 - Renaissance Society of America (New York, 2014)

 - Utrecht Early Music Festival (2013)

 - York Early Music Festival (2008)

-My main research deals with vocal and instrumental music of the seventeenth and eighteenth centuries, with specific areas including music and musicians in the British Royal Catholic chapels 1660-1714, music and musicians in the British Jesuit diaspora 1580-1773, late 17th century instrumental and vocal music in England, 18th century choral and instrumental music in Rome and early Russian Orthodox choral music.
+My core research has dealt with vocal and instrumental music of the seventeenth and eighteenth centuries, with areas including music and musicians in the British Royal Catholic chapels 1660-1714, music and musicians in the British Jesuit diaspora 1580-1773, late 17th century instrumental and vocal music in England, 18th century choral and instrumental music in Rome and eighteenth-century Russian Orthodox choral music.